The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Results

 \textbf{Market Cycle Consistency.} The extremity premium appears in 6 of 7 market cycles (Table~\ref{tab:market_cycles}).
 Effect sizes range from $d = 0.04$ (2019 recovery, when extreme regimes were rare) to $d = 0.48$ (2024--2025 bull market).
 Only 2023 lacks sufficient extreme-regime observations for testing ($n = 3$).
 After Holm-Bonferroni correction for 7 tests, the 2024--2025 period survives ($p_{\text{adj}} < 0.001$); other cycles show consistent direction but do not survive correction individually---as expected given the multiplicative penalty of multiple testing across heterogeneous market conditions.

-\textbf{Interpretation.} The extended sample provides overwhelming evidence for the extremity premium.
-With $p = 2.7 \times 10^{-14}$ and a 95\% CI that excludes zero by a wide margin, the null hypothesis that extreme and neutral regimes have equal spreads can be definitively rejected.
-The effect replicates across bull markets (2020, 2021, 2024--25), bear markets (2018, 2022), and on both BTC and ETH.
-Granger causality is nearly seven-fold stronger with the larger sample (F = 211 vs.\ 31).
-Both placebo tests now achieve $p < 0.0001$.
+\textbf{Interpretation.} The extended sample strengthens the extremity premium, but the inference must respect the strong serial dependence of daily spreads.
+The iid $t$-test $p = 2.7 \times 10^{-14}$ overstates the evidence; the autocorrelation-respecting figure is the block-shuffle permutation $p < 10^{-4}$, and the volatility-controlled magnitude is modest---the pooled volatility-demeaned test gives $t = 3.36$, $p = 0.0008$, Cohen's $d = 0.21$, not the raw 62-bps gap.
+Subject to those caveats the effect is directionally robust: it replicates across bull markets (2020, 2021, 2024--25), bear markets (2018, 2022), and on both BTC and ETH.
+The extended Granger statistic rises with sample size ($F = 211$ vs.\ 31) but is partly mechanical (Section~\ref{sec:robustness}), so we do not read the increase as stronger causal evidence.

 The within-quintile stratification (not shown) still does not survive Holm-Bonferroni after correction---but this is expected.
 Stratification mechanically reduces cell sizes (n = 42--301 per quintile), diluting power.
-The \textit{aggregate} effect is what matters, and it is now bulletproof.
-The extended sample transforms a suggestive finding into a definitive one.
+The volatility-controlled effect therefore rests on the pooled demeaned test ($p = 0.0008$, $d = 0.21$) rather than on any single stratum.
+We flag the inferential status of this test plainly: the pooled volatility-demeaned comparison was \emph{not} one of the two pre-specified primary endpoints (Section~\ref{sec:endpoints}); the pre-specified volatility-controlled endpoint---the within-quintile $t$-tests---does \emph{not} survive multiple-testing correction and is, strictly, a null.
+The pooled demeaned test is therefore a post-hoc, exploratory analysis, and we report it as such: it is the reason we characterise the volatility-controlled effect as ``small though robust'' rather than as a confirmed primary result.
+The extended sample strengthens a suggestive finding without making it definitive: the raw gap is large but volatility-uncontrolled, while the controlled effect is small, exploratory, and directionally robust.